westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 reset or finish some active zones before being able to chose other zones for storing data.

-Similarly to the limit on the maximum number of open zones, a limit on the maximum number of active zones for a namespace does not affect read operations.
+Similar to the limit on the maximum number of open zones, a limit on the maximum number of active zones for a namespace does not affect read operations.
 Any zone that is not offline can always be accessed for reading regardless of the current number of open and active zones.